lakeplacid/cloudnative/dev_cli.md

 	**Note:** If your credentials are rejected, you might be using a Federated ID.
 Follow these steps to authenticate by using a Federated ID.

 	<!--
-	POINT TO BLUEMIX CLI LOG IN DOCUMENTATION !!!
+	POINT TO IBM Cloud CLI LOG IN DOCUMENTATION !!!

 	This link does not work in production yet -->